By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Knowing that there is something that you are able to do is a huge boost in your self-confidence.
-Take a class in any subject you would enjoy and as you learn more about that topic you will find you are able to talk about that topic with others and you feel more confident.
+Take a class on any subject you would enjoy and as you learn more about that topic you will find you are able to talk about that topic with others and you feel more confident.

-This could be an academic class but I find may people prefer a non-graded class or activity.
+This could be an academic class but I find many people prefer a non-graded class or activity.
 Learn a sport; take a cooking or yoga class or even something practical like a parenting education class.

 The more skills you learn the better you will feel.
 And please do not fall into the trap of needing to be the best at everything so you can feel OK about yourself.

 You do not need to become a master chef.
 You can aim for a “good enough” chef and just make something new that does not get people sick.
-You also do not need to be parent of the year.
+You also do not need to be the parent of the year.
 There is such a thing as being a “good enough parent.”
-Be that good and your kids will thing you are the best mom or dad ever.
+Be that good and your kids will think you are the best mom or dad ever.

 3. Making more friends increases self-esteem.

 Friends are often the result of shared activities.
 The “learn a new skill” above can help you meet new people and develop more friends.
-Consider also church or other religious activities.
+Consider also a church or other religious activities.
 It is nice to be around people who share your values.
 One caution.
 Do not turn your religious practice into another way to isolate and withdraw from anyone who is different from you.

 Consider also making friends via volunteer work.
 Seek out chances to help in your community.
-You will make friends, help a cause and feel better about yourself.
+You will make friends, help a cause, and feel better about yourself.

 4. Become your own best friend.

 So very many clients I see treat themselves in ways they would never let anyone else treat them.
 Stop beating yourself up.
 Learn to like yourself.
-In fact learn to love yourself.
+In fact, learn to love yourself.